-Nadia Gulistani, President
+Nadia Gulistani, Committee Member

 Nadia Gulistani works as a Clinical Researcher, overseeing pharmaceutical studies throughout the Pacific Northwest.
 From initial review, to project implementation, management, and innovation, Nadia ensures pharmaceutical studies run safely and efficiently.
 She received a bachelor’s degree in Community Health Sciences from the University of Nevada, Reno and a master’s degree in Clinical Research from Drexel School of Medicine.
 During undergrad, she has worked extensively on public health projects, including Tobacco Cessation, HIV Awareness, and Sexual Health Education.
 But she also took time to travel and explore the world, spending a significant amount of time in England, Turkey, and Pakistan.

 Nadia joined Big Brothers Big Sisters more than 10 years ago and has been a dedicated volunteer ever since.
 In 2008, she was matched with her little sister, Sarah.
 While the two enjoy spending time in the outdoors and traveling, both of them love to cook up a storm in the kitchen.
 Their passion for cooking undoubtedly influenced Sarah to attend and graduate from culinary school in 2015.
 Today, Sarah is the head Pastry Chef at Roxy.
 Nadia’s passion for mentorship also led her to join The Young Professionals Committee in 2014.
 With her persistence (and of course, excellent cooking and event planning skills), the organization has grown significantly and she looks forward to building an even stronger mentorship presence in the community.